-- One of the most effective technologies to respond to travel trends
+- AI-driven Travel Personalization: one of the most effective technologies to respond to vacation trends

 Travel companies used to relying on historic booking data to predict customer behavior are being left behind.
 After depending on the internet to stay connected to the world during lockdown, users have drastically altered their search and booking behaviors.
 They are now much more dynamic and thus less predictable.
 Historical CRM data has become almost worthless.

 Marketers today must be able to react to short-term demand and travel trends.
 In addition, digital sales must also increasingly advise and serve customers individually.
 One-fits-all and FIY (find-it-yourself) offers or generic information for large customer segments no longer meet the wishes of today’s digitally experienced customers, who were trained during the pandemic to make greater use of digital channels.

 What new technology needs have emerged as a result of the pandemic and changes in travel behavior?

 Until now, traditional and generic travel personalization technologies have relied on campaign creation for static customer segments.
 These are controlled and played out by complex rule-sets.
 Scaling this approach to a full – mostly anonymous – customer database and across the entire search and booking process (and beyond) is a resource-intensive and complex challenge.

 At the same time, this approach is not very effective as customers expect highly relevant, individualized services that are tailored for their individual needs – and not averaged segments.

 The key travel technology trend that emerges from this for digital travel distribution is the need to personalize the presentation of offers and customer communication – in real-time, individually for every single (mostly yet unknown) user.
 These offers should be based on a differentiated and well described product and service offering, enabling the promotion of a unique product value to the traveler.

 Which travel personalization technology will be crucial for the post-pandemic period?